 Here’s the step-by-step refinancing process:

 - Examine your current loan.
 Check your rate, repayment costs and fees.
-If your rate’s above 4% you should look at switching.
+If your interest rate is above 4% you should look at switching.

 - Speak to your current lender and ask for a lower rate.
-Sometimes your lender will offer you a discount on your rate.
+Your lender may offer you a discount on your rate.
 That could be all you need to do, but you could still find better elsewhere.
+However, if your lender agrees, then you can save yourself the trouble of refinancing.

 - Get a quote for your exit costs.
 If you decide to switch lenders you might have to pay a fee, but it could be worth it if the savings are big enough.

-- Compare home loan options.
-Look for a loan with a better rate and features you need.
-It’s that simple.
+- Compare mortgage options.
+Look for a mortgage with a better rate and features you need.
+Make sure it’s a loan type that matches your situation.

 - Crunch the numbers.
-Examine the costs of your new loan, including application and ongoing fees and make sure the new loan really is a better deal.
+Examine the costs of your new mortgage, including application and ongoing fees and make sure the new loan really is a better deal.
+Check your exit costs from your current mortgage too, as there may be a discharge fee or break costs.

-- Apply for the new home loan.
-Wait for approval from the new lender.
+- Apply for the new mortgage.
+Collect your mortgage documents, submit your application and then wait for approval from the new lender.

 - You’ve refinanced.
-Be sure to monitor your new loan’s repayments and change loans again in a few years if you find a better option.
+Be sure to monitor your new mortgage repayments and change loans again in a few years if you find a better option.

 What documents do I need when switching lenders?

-Refinancing requires a new home loan application.
-This means you’ll need to submit pay slips, payment summaries, identification documents and other paperwork.
-And as a refinancer you’ll need to provide some information about your current home loan.
+Refinancing requires a new mortgage application, which means you need to submit payslips, payment summaries, identification documents and other paperwork.
+Plus, as a refinancer, you need to provide information about your current mortgage.

 Changing mortgages can come with upfront costs for starting a new loan and exiting your old loan.
 Fees are usually the biggest expense.
 You should always factor these costs into your decision, but don’t let a single upfront cost deter you from making a major saving in the long-term.